laurentganne/across-workflows/README.md

 See docker documentation, for example on Ubuntu: https://docs.docker.com/engine/install/ubuntu/

-Then execute post-installation step to manager docker as a non-root user:
+Then execute a post-installation step to manager docker as a non-root user:
 ```bash
 sudo usermod -aG docker $USER
 ```